You give a lot. You hold it together. And somehow you still end up feeling like you're not enough.

 You've been holding it together for a long time.

+You're the thoughtful one.
 The strong one.
 The one people come to with their problems.
+From the outside you look fine — maybe even like you have it all together.
+But underneath that:

 You feel like you're too much… or somehow not enough

-You keep ending up in relationships that don’t feel quite right—or where you know you deserve more
+You keep ending up in relationships that don't feel right — or where you know you deserve more

 You're really hard on yourself, and mistakes feel bigger than they should